OREL-group/ethics-society/README.md

 Latest Update: NYCWiC accepted presentation is in the works, but the Ethics Team at my lab itself has a variety of projects on this topic.
 1) NYCWiC presentation, 2) Submissions to [AI Now's AI Lexicon](https://github.com/OREL-group/ethics-society/issues/1) short essays call for involvement, 3) [Manuscript](https://github.com/OREL-group/ethics-society/issues/8) - eventual development into much broader, refined paper.
 We are not AI Ethics Experts, but we can engage in cross-disciplinary team work in way befitting of operating within AI Ethics endeavors.

+### New Project for Summer 2022: A Collective Cognition Model for AI Ethics

+Link to the OREL [Google Summer of Code website](https://orthogonal-research-lab.github.io/) for more information.

 #### NYCWiC AI Ethics Presentation: Call for Involvement
 [GitHub Project Board](https://github.com/orgs/OREL-group/projects/6) | [NYCWiC '21](www.nycwic.org/) | Current Project Details: AI Ethics Frameworks Short Persentation